Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Experimental Results and Complexity Analysis

 \section{Experimental Results and Complexity Analysis}

 We evaluate codes of different lengths from both LDPC and HDPC families.
 Specifically, we consider BCH codes with parameters (63,45), (127,64), and (127,99); bit-level high-rate RS codes (15,13) and (31,25); as well as LDPC Array (49,36) and CCSDS (128,64) codes.
 The corresponding PCMs for all codes are available in the channel codes database \cite{helmling19}.
 Open-source code for reproducing our results is publicly available on GitHub\footnote{\url{https://github.com/lgw-frank/Neural-Model-Augmented-Decoders}}, built on the TensorFlow platform.
-For a fair comparison, most reference decoding curves were taken directly from their original publications rather than re-implemented, to avoid potential discrepancies arising from unspecified implementation details or parameter settings.
+For a fair comparison, most reference decoding curves are taken directly from their original publications rather than re-implemented, to avoid potential discrepancies arising from unspecified implementation details or parameter settings.

-For NMS decoding, the configurations for BCH and RS codes follow the descriptions in the previous section.
-For the LDPC codes, $I_m=6$ and $I_m=10$ are applied to the LDPC (49,36) and (128,64) codes, respectively.
+For BCH and RS codes, the configurations of NMS decoding follow the descriptions in the previous section.
+For LDPC codes, $I_m=6$ and $I_m=10$ are applied to the LDPC (49,36) and (128,64) codes, respectively.
 Furthermore, we assume that the NMS, UDE, DIA, and SWA models are all well-trained, and that the decoding path initialized by \uc{ALMLT} for OSD is properly secured.
-At each tested SNR point (except for a few at high-SNR regime), at least 100 frame errors were collected to ensure statistical reliability.
+At each tested SNR point (except for a few at high-SNR regime), adhering to community convention, at least 100 frame errors were collected to ensure statistical reliability.